Skip to main content

 If you need lower payments, refinancing could allow you to switch to a longer term with a lower monthly payment, even if your rate doesn't go down.

 Maybe your adjustable-rate mortgage rate has adjusted upward, and you want to switch to a fixed-rate mortgage.
-Maybe you've decided not to stay in your house very long and would benefit from the lower rate of an adjustable rate mortgage.
+Maybe you've realized you'll be in your home for the medium term but not the long term and would benefit from the lower rate of an adjustable rate mortgage.
 Either way, refinancing could be a good financial strategy.

 You need some cash.